doctrine/annotations/docs/en/custom.rst

 Constants
 ---------

-The use of constants and class constants are available on the annotations parser.
+The use of constants and class constants is available on the annotations parser.

-The following usage are allowed:
+The following usages are allowed:

 .. code-block:: php